Back

 Managing Unwanted Clothing

-Simpson recommends practical steps such as re-wearing, repairing, and sharing clothing where feasible.
-This also includes donating good-quality items to established charity and resale networks to prolong garment life and reduce the demand for new clothes.
-Matt McMahon of Salvos Stores offers a simple guideline: items good enough for a friend are likely suitable for donation.
+Simpson recommends re-wearing, repairing, and sharing clothing where feasible.
+This includes donating good-quality items to established charity and resale networks to prolong garment life and reduce demand for new clothes.
+Matt McMahon of Salvos Stores advises that items good enough for a friend are likely suitable for donation.

 Textile Recycling Landscape

-Textiles currently have one of the lowest recycling rates among waste materials, standing at just 5%.
-This figure is primarily driven by carpet recycling, according to federal government data.
-Australians produce an estimated 33kg of textile waste per person, with clothing forming the largest portion of this waste.
+Textiles have one of the lowest recycling rates among waste materials, at 5%, primarily from carpet recycling, according to federal government data.
+Australians produce an estimated 33kg of textile waste per person, with clothing forming the largest portion.

 Calls for Systemic Change

-Sustainable fashion consultant Julie Boulton advocates for a crucial shift away from perceiving clothes as disposable.
-She strongly emphasizes the need for systemic changes within the industry, such as holding producers accountable for the materials used and actively preventing the manufacture of environmentally damaging garments.
+Sustainable fashion consultant Julie Boulton advocates for a shift away from perceiving clothes as disposable.
+She emphasizes the need for systemic changes, such as holding producers accountable for materials used and preventing the manufacture of environmentally damaging garments.

-Boulton suggests that consumers also play a vital role by being more mindful in their purchasing decisions, prioritizing needs over wants, and engaging in repair and reuse practices.
-She specifically advises against impulse buying as a key step towards more sustainable consumption.
+Boulton suggests that consumers should be more mindful in their purchasing decisions, prioritizing needs over wants, and engaging in repair and reuse practices.
+She advises against impulse buying.